fpryor33/ConleyDynamics.jl/docs/src/man/examples.md

 ## Examples References

 See the [full bibliography](@ref References) for a complete list of references cited throughout this documentation.
-This page cites the following references:
+This section cites the following references:

 ```@bibliography